aroradheemant-arch/Marketing-prompt-library-/P10-crisis-response.md

 ## Risks & Limitations
 - High reputational and legal risk if unsupervised.
 - Never auto-publish.
+- Legal, senior management, or communications review may be required.
+Confidential or sensitive information must not be exposed.

 ## Version History
 ### v1.0